illinois-cs241/assignment-docs/shell.md

 ## Backstory

 Well, we'll keep it short – you got fired.
 Your boss brought you in for a code review and was more than disappointed.
-Apparently, she wanted a text editor like this [one](https://www.sublimetext.com): we didn't get the memo.
+Apparently, she wanted a c++ style vector: we didn't get the memo.
 Now it's time to prove your worth.
-Your boss wants something fully functional and we've got a great idea.
+Your boss wants something fully functional, and we've got a great idea.
 You're going to drop a :fire: :fire: shell on her to get rehired.

 The basic function of a shell is to accept commands as inputs and execute the corresponding programs in response.
 You will be provided the `vector` and `format.c` libraries for your use.
 Hopefully, this will make things right and you can resume your work at *insert hot tech company here*.
 Feel free to refer to the Unix shell as a rough reference.